chriscareycode/nagiostv-react/README.md

 Technology
 ------------
 NagiosTV is a JavaScript single page application.
-The frontend is using the React JavaScript framework.
+- The frontend is using the React JavaScript framework
+- recoil for state management
+- react-transition-group for item animations
+- @steveeeie/react-page-transition for the page transitions
+- highcharts for the graphs

 Installing NagiosTV
 -------------